waynecharr/Convenient_Password_Generator/README.md

 "Initial Commit" just included the initial update with not much to it.
 Some variables for prompts I ended up not using.
 "Functions and Length" includes the mock ups for the functions (which I don't think I'll change), and the mock up which decides length.
 "Added prompts" - added the series of prompts.
 Will put in a translate for length to translate to a number instead of a value.
+"Logic for prompts defined" - defines the logic for the prompts.
+Brings back errors when too short, long, or not a number.

 # Resources